Fang-Molly/English-learning/Modern Family Transcripts/Season 01/Episode 09 : Fizbo/Scene 01 : Hospital.md

 Phil: (snorts) Sorry, I fell asleep while you were describing the most boring party ever. (gets hit by Claire) Ow!

-Scene: Cameron & Mitchell’s house
+# Scene 03 : Cameron & Mitchell’s house

 Cameron: See you in a few hours.

 Phil: Yeah.
 Thanks again karaoke machine.
 I’ll give it back to you right after the party.